poorvaditya18/django-practise/README.md

      - go to directory where you want to setup the virtualenv
      - create virtualenvironment using `python3 -m venv .`
      - run `ls` you will see list of configuration files.
-     - Now activate the virtual environment using `source bin/activate`
+     - Now activate the virtual environment using `source bin/activate`.
+Basically executing the shell script that will activate the virtual environment.
      - You can Deactivate the virtual environment using `deactivate`
      - You can directly run this command which will create virtualenv in the directory .
 Here you dont need to create the folder explicitly.
 It will automatically create the folder - `python3 -m venv <directory-name>`